hakunamatata97k/MergeSort_Implementations/README.md

 * Distributed Algorithms and Optimization (stanford) (partially read) [from Drawbacks of Divide and Conquer].
 * [Performance analysis of multithreaded sorting algorithms by Kevin Jouper, Henrik Nordin] (amazing/read just the mergesort parts till now.)

-B) In order to optimize the code I did read the following:
+C) In order to optimize the code I did read the following:
 * [Writing Testable Code](https://medium.com/feedzaitech/writing-testable-code-b3201d4538eb).

 * chosing the rigt method to generate random data thus its being used in all test cases: